syncfusion-content/wpf-docs/wpf/SfImageEditor/Transformation.md

 # Transformation

-Image editor control provides the below 2 transformations.
+The image editor control provides the following two transformations:

-1. Flip.
+* Flip
-2. Rotate.
+* Rotate

 ## Flip

 Images can be flipped either in horizontal or vertical direction.
 By default, images will be flipped in horizontal direction.

-### Via Toolbar
+### Using toolbar

-To flip the image click the Flip icon in the toolbar.
+To flip an image, click the Flip icon in the toolbar.
 Popup will be displayed prompting for whether horizontal flip or vertical flip.
 Select the required flip direction to flip the image.

 ### Using code

-Programmatically you can flip the image using the Flip method.
+Programmatically, you can flip an image using the Flip method.
 This method takes the flip direction as the parameter to specify whether it is a horizontal flip or vertical flip.

 {% tabs %}